namos2502/namos2502/README.md

 # :space_invader: Hi I'm Nam

 I am a Software Engineer contribute to the Open Source community, co-developer of ReacType (a popular Open Source tools on Github and was featured in React Digest newsletter)<br>
-<br>My coding journey started in 2015 with Java as my first programming language.
-Fast-forwards to today I'm learning web development and building full-stack web applications.<br>
+<br>Currently I'm learning web development and building full-stack web applications.<br>
 <br>When I’m not at the computer, I’m usually working out, spending time with my doggo, or watching a really good TV show.

 # Stats: